HSBNE/hsbne.github.com/admin/rules.md

             applicable by-laws such as the Code of Conduct, Safe Space Policy, or Dispute Resolution Policy; or
         3.  has membership fees in arrears; or
-        4.  conducts himself or herself in a way considered to be injurious or prejudicial to the character or interests of the association.
+        4.  conducts themself in a way considered to be injurious or prejudicial to the character or interests of the association.

     4. Before the management committee terminates a members membership, the